 What can you pay for out of pocket and be reimbursed for with RSO Funding?

-GOODS: Stamps, food, art materials, fabric, office supplies, & photocopying
+GOOD: Stamps, food, art materials, fabric, office supplies, & photocopying

-CERTAIN FEES: Tournament Entry Fees, ConferenceS, & Registration fees
+CERTAIN FEES: Tournament Entry Fees, Conferences, & Registration fees

 PERSONAL TRAVEL EXPENSES: rental cars, Hotel room charges, bus fare, Cab fare, tolls, & Mileage (not Charter Busses OR Rental car insurance).

-- Examples are: Catering (with paid staff), Engraving, screen printing, web design, printing, bus charter, a/v rental, teaching/instruction, graphic design, lecturing, coaching, editing, producing, cd/film duplication, banner making, musical performance, DJ services, rentals.
+- Examples are Catering (with paid staff), Engraving, screen printing, web design, printing, bus charter, a/v rental, teaching/instruction, graphic design, lecturing, coaching, editing, producing, cd/film duplication, banner making, musical performance, DJ services, rentals.